peripheralvisions/bootmine-front-end-assignment/README.md

 ⚙️ To run the app use ```npm run watch``` which runs ```webpack serve --mode development``` ⚙️

+The app is currently crunched into a single file.
+Components will be soon put into separate files for the sake of testing etc.

 ### Main requirements / Features
 ```diff
 + Add notes